-E-Helpdesk service is a web application that allows the Cambridge College community to request technical
+E-Helpdesk service is a web application that allows the Cambridge College community to request technical support any time, anywhere.

 To Log on, type in your user name and password (the same user name and password that you use to check your e-mail or log on to the network) Note: Do not check the "Keep me signed in" box if you are using a public computer.